yewin-mm/helper-util/README.md

-    List<String> itemList = new ArrayList<>(); // this is demo data and that value might get from request or anywhere if(ValidationUtil.isEmptyCollection(itemList)){ // isEmptyCollection method with one param
+    List<String> itemList = new ArrayList<>(); // this is demo data and that value might get from request or anywhere if(ValidationUtil.isEmptyCollection(itemList)){ // isEmptyCollection method with one param (you can also use isEmptyList method)

         // here, I used print warn method with one param from CommonUtil class.
         CommonUtil.printWarn("input list is null or empty, input: "+ itemList);